-Installation costs.
 These vary depending on the charger and how much expertise and time it takes to install.
 A professional electrician can mount an ICU Eve Mini on the wall with ease, whereas devices suitable for even extreme weather conditions, such as the Chago Pro, sometimes require ground work to be done on top of the electric work.
-Check with your local professionals for rates and be sure to get a quotation before you finalise the budget.
+Check with your local professionals for rates and be sure to get a quote before you finalize the budget.

 After you've considered all these aspects, there are a few more things to think about before purchasing a charging service.
 These are the three questions to ask yourself before committing to a certain device:

-1. Will the charger be in private use or for the public?
+1. Will the charger be in private or public use?

 2. What type of charger suits my business needs?

-- How many EV's should be able to charge simultaneously?
+- How many EVs will be charged simultaneously?

 - What is the maximum charging power needed?

 - What type of sockets do the end-users need?
 (Type 2 is the EU standard, and most commonly used)